 Vitamin D and Human Biology

-Vitamin D mediates its effects on target cells by binding to the vitamin D receptor (VDR).5, 33 When vitamin D is bound to the VDR, which forms a liganded complex with the retinoid X receptor (RXR) after internalization.33 This complex then binds to vitamin D responsive elements in the promoter regions of vitamin D target genes, enabling the recruitment of transcriptional co-activators.33 Important co-activators include p160 and steroid receptor activators (SRC-1, SRC-2, SRC-3).
+Vitamin D mediates its effects on target cells by binding to the vitamin D receptor (VDR).5, 33 Vitamin D is bound to the VDR, which forms a liganded complex with the retinoid X receptor (RXR) after internalization.33 This complex then binds to vitamin D responsive elements in the promoter regions of vitamin D target genes, enabling the recruitment of transcriptional co-activators.33 Important co-activators include p160 and steroid receptor activators (SRC-1, SRC-2, SRC-3).
 Together, they lead to changes in gene expression.33 Genes regulated by vitamin D include but are not limited to RANKL, LRP5, CYP24A1, TRPV6, ENNP1, ENNP3, PDLIM2, GLUL, and SLC1A1.33 VDR expression is almost ubiquitous.
 It is found in the endothelium, vascular SMCs, and cardiomyocytes.10, 34 These cells can also locally convert circulating 25(OH)D to 1,25(OH)2D, as they carry local 1- hydroxylase, and hence making active vitamin D available for local action when CKD patients are supplemented with 25(OH)D.34 1,25(OH)D is about 1000 times more potent in binding and mediating the local actions requiring far lower concentrations for VDR activation.3

 Balanced production of endothelium-derived relaxing and contracting factors (EDRF and EDCF) ensures normal endothelial function.
 Imbalances in the production of these factors is associated with endothelial dysfunction.33 Vitamin D increases endothelial NO synthase expression, which is a synthesising enzyme of the EDRF NO.9, 33 In addition to maintaining endothelial function, an equally critical role of NO is to regulate LV (left ventricular) diastolic function.11 The coronary artery endothelium releases NO, which accelerates LV relaxation and increases LV distensibility.11 Thus, VDR activation is also important in increasing left ventricular (LV) lusitropy, hence critical for LV diastolic function.11

 The RAAS is important in controlling vascular tone and volume homeostasis.
 Elevated activity in the setting of CVD is initially protective, as it allows the maintenance of cardiac output.
 However, it eventually leads to hypertension and cardiac hypertrophy, causing cardiac insufficiency.
 Vitamin D directly blocks renin expression by inhibiting the activity of the cyclic AMP response element in the renin gene promoter, thus suppressing the RAAS.35 Furthermore, mice with cardiomyocyte-selective deletion of VDR develop cardiac hypertrophy independent of changes in the RAAS, suggesting that it may have a direct anti-hypertrophic effect on the heart.36

-Vitamin D may also be important in maintain the extracellular matrix integrity of the heart.
+Vitamin D may also be important to maintain the extracellular matrix integrity of the heart.
 Increased matrix metalloproteinase (MMP)-2 and MMP-9 and decreased tissue inhibitor of metalloproteinase (TIMP)-1 and TIMP-2 activity has been demonstrated in VDR knockout mice.37 This contributes to both systolic and diastolic dysfunction, as it is associated with increased fibrotic lesions.10, 37

+It is important to discuss that the effect of vitamin D on vascular stiffness and structure may be non-linear, thus it can be both detrimental and protective to the vasculature.
+The anti-inflammatory effects of vitamin D is protective against atherosclerosis: it inhibits the release of inflammatory cytokines and blocks foam cell formation (a).
+However, vitamin D also induces vascular SMC osteogenic differentiation, which promotes MMP production leading to vascular remodeling (a).
+High doses of vitamin D may promote calcification, though the development of atherosclerosis and vascular stiffness also occurs in the setting of deficiency.